Lyall-A/Nintendo-3DS-Homebrew/README.md

 # Nintendo 3DS Homebrew
 <!-- This script assumes you are on latest firmware (and have a Japanese model, but the script can be easily changed for other models) -->

-fuck ebay speedpak for losing my new 3ds ll

 ## What's installed
 ### Homebrew
 * [SafeB9SInstaller](https://github.com/d0k3/SafeB9SInstaller): User-friendly boot9strap installer